-ACC 357 Taxation (3) Underlying principles and concepts of income taxation as they relate to the preparation of federal income tax returns for individuals, partnerships, and corporations.
+ACC 357 Taxation (3) Underlying principles and concepts of income taxation as they relate to the preparation of federal income tax returns for individuals.
 Fall semester.
 Prerequisite: ACC 151.

 ACC 358 Advanced Taxation (3) In-depth consideration of corporate income taxation, including the principles of estate and gift taxation.
 On demand.
 Prerequisite: ACC 357.